A diagram showing four mobile phone screens and one tablet with content.

 Let's look at how each principle can make mobile UX better:

 1. Visibility of system status: Provide users with feedback within a reasonable time.
-For mobile, this means you show loading indicators and confirmation messages.
+For mobile, this means you’ve got to show loading indicators and confirmation messages.

-2. Match between the system and the real world: Use language and symbols familiar to your users.
+2. Match between the system and the real world: Use language and symbols that are familiar to your users.
 Make the icons and terms intuitive and grounded in real-world conventions.

 3. User control and freedom: Offer easy navigation back and forth and include an undo option.
-Mobile users appreciate the ability to correct mistakes easily.
+Mobile users appreciate it when they can correct mistakes easily.

 5. Error prevention: Design forms and interfaces to minimize errors.
-Use input masks in forms to prevent invalid entries.
+Use input masks in forms to keep invalid entries from happening.

 6. Recognition rather than recall: Make objects, actions and options visible.
 The user should not have to remember information from one part of the interface to another.

 7. Flexibility and efficiency of use: Accelerate interactions for frequent users without hindering new users.
-Include shortcuts and customizable features.
+Include shortcuts and customizable features for them.

-8. Aesthetic and minimalist design: Keep interfaces simple.
-Remove unnecessary elements that don’t support user tasks.
+8. Aesthetic and minimalist design: Keep interfaces simple, and be sure to remove unnecessary elements that don’t support user tasks.

 9. Help users recognize, diagnose and recover from errors: Error messages should be clear and offer solutions.
-Use plain language for your messages.
+Be sure to use plain language for your messages.

 Leverage the USE scorecard to evaluate Mobile UX